Ultimate Canadian Rockies Guide: Banff to Jasper Icefields | Trans-America Series 1 Ep. 3

 Bears of the Rocky Mountains: More Than Just Cuddly Roadside Attractions

-Driving along the Icefields Parkway in Alberta isn't just about stunning views—it's a real-life episode of "When Animals Attack: The Unedited Version."
+Driving along the Icefields Parkway in Alberta isn't just about stunning views - it's a premier destination for Jasper National Park wildlife viewing.
+It plays out like a real-life episode of "When Animals Attack: The Unedited Version."
 This 144-mile ribbon of asphalt between Jasper and Banff is basically bear central, where you're more likely to spot a grizzly than a parking spot at the more popular viewpoints.
-We were in our trusty SVT Raptor "Storm Trooper," which suddenly felt about as secure as a tin can when we realized black bears can run 35 mph downhill.
+We were in our trusty SVT Raptor "Storm Trooper," which suddenly felt about as secure as a tin can when we remembered the terrifying biological truth: black bears can sprint at 35 mph regardless of the terrain.
+The old campfire myth that they can't run downhill is exactly that - a myth designed to give slow tourists false hope.
 Good thing we had that V8 engine.

 Juvenile black bear with distinctive cinnamon fur phase, Icefields Parkway, Jasper National Park, Alberta - 52.8761°N 118.0816°W